 When it comes to holiday celebrations, it can be difficult to resist all those extra treats and temptations, with good intentions sometimes flying out the window.

 It is possible to keep a reign on your health and feel fantastic throughout Thanksgiving however, with these seven simple tricks.

 1. LOAD UP ON VEGGIES

 With roast turkey a common thanksgiving meal in many homes, it is the ideal dish to boost with veggies.
-Load up on pumpkin, kale, sweet potatoes, asparagus, carrots, onions, cabbage, brussel sprouts, green beans, garlic and mushrooms, and you will find you have a plate of sensational goodness right there – no guilt necessary!
+Load up on pumpkin, kale, sweet potatoes, asparagus, carrots, onions, cabbage, Brussel sprouts, green beans, garlic, and mushrooms, and you will find you have a plate of sensational goodness right there – no guilt necessary!
 Just be careful how you cook your veggies, using a high-quality oil if roasting (keeping oil to a minimum), steaming as many veggies as possible to ensure their nutritional value is maintained.
-Complement them with a homemade gravy and fresh cranberry sauce, and voila!
+Complement them with homemade gravy and fresh cranberry sauce, and voila!

 2. EXPERIMENT WITH A NEW THANKSGIVING MENU

 Thanksgiving is the perfect time to cook up a storm, so why not break some boundaries and do something different this year?
 It’s the perfect moment to think outside the square and make your own thanksgiving classics!
 With so many delicious and healthy recipes available, you can nurture your body with tasty nutritional dishes galore.
 Try gluten/grain/dairy/meat-free if you want – it’s up to you!

 3. PRACTICE CONSCIOUS CONSUMPTION